ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 ..
 [4] When created with set_facts's cacheable option, variables have the high precedence in the play, but are the same as a host facts precedence when they come from the cache.
 ..
 [5] Tasks in each role see their own role's vars if specified, or those from the role's dependencies.
 Tasks defined outside of a role see the last role's vars.
 ..
 [6] Tasks in each role see their own role's params if specified, or those from the role's dependencies.
 Role params are not exposed outside of the role.
 ..
-[7] Role params are nto specified within ``vars:`` they are top level params specified as part of the role definition
+[7] Role params are not specified within ``vars:`` they are top level params specified as part of the role definition
 ..
 [8] Roles loaded using ``include_role`` do not have their defaults or vars available in the play scope until they are encountered during the playbook execution, and when ``public: true`` is defined.
 Use of ``roles:`` or ``import_role`` makes the defaults and vars available to the play scope at playbook parsing time.
 ..
 [9] Roles do not share a parent relationship, and as such, all roles have their parent set to the play.
 There is no special handling of a role that includes or imports another role from a variable precedence perspective.
 A role that is included or imported from another role exists in the play scope, and does not use special handling of the vars/defaults of the role that included it.
 In the specific case described here, the role that includes another, is not considered a dependency.